Line 22 (Guangzhou Metro): Phase 1

-Future expansion
+Future

 According to the long-term plan (2029–2051), Line 22 will be expanded both to the north and south from its current termini.
 The north extension will head to in Huadu District of Guangzhou while the southern extension will connect to Guangmingcheng railway station in Shenzhen, becoming an express line "connecting sea, land and air" with a total length of 128.8 km.
 The average passenger flow of the line when complete is predicted to exceed one million passengers per day.

 North extension

 The North extension of Line 22 will be 41.1 km in length with 10 new stations and be fully underground.
 The north extension will directly connect Guangzhou Baiyun Airport while passing through Guangzhou Railway Station and Guangzhou Baiyun Railway Station.
 On December 31, 2021, the North Extension started construction.

 South extension

 In 2019, Dongguan municipal government proposed Line 22 to be extended east beyond Panyu Square to Nansha Subdistrict and cross the Shiziyang Channel into Dongguan and beyond to Shajing Town in northern Bao'an District, Shenzhen.
 In 2020, Guangzhou Metro began soliciting bids to further investigate the extension of Line 22 into Dongguan and Shenzhen.
 The first section of this extension a 58.5 km segment from Panyu Square to Chang'an, Dongguan were officially included in Guangdong's 14th Five Year Plan in 2021 with provisions for future extension and connection with the Shenzhen Metro.
 The extension to Shenzhen will connect Qingsheng, Jiaomen, Nansha Passenger Port, cross the Pearl River Estuary and extend to Dongguan and finally connect to Shenzhen Guangmingcheng High-speed Railway Station.